 I already mentioned that if I could only recommend one attraction in Salzburg, it would be the Hohensalzburg Fortress.
 That’s why you will find another article here, a comprehensive visitors guide to the fortress, tips on how to save money, and even a trick that you could use to visit the fortress for free without the museums.

-Have a nice time in Salzburg and for any questions, you can contact me at any time.
+Have a nice time in Salzburg and for any questions regarding the History of the Hohensalzburg fortress or anything else for that matter, you can contact me at any time.

 Strictly Necessary Cookies